Lectureship in English Language II

 Objectives and competences

-Desirable – knowledge of English acquired at the academic subjects English Language 1.
+The students upgrade their knowledge of the general English language, previously acquired at secondary school and at the course English Language 1.

 Intended learning outcomes

 The students shall be able to appropriately use the grammatical structures discussed, as well as the newly acquired (professional) vocabulary.
 They shall be able to analyse excerpts from selected literary works in terms of language use and apply critical thinking to the topic discussed.
 They shall be able to compose an essay in which they discuss a professional issue.
 They shall be able to express themselves appropriately within their professional fields, taking into account the cross-cultural differences.
 Moreover, they shall be able to present selected professional topics to a general audience in an oral form.